Amateur radio licensing in Australia: Current licence classes

 Also issued to amateurs are Repeater and Beacon licences.
 These are issued to qualified radio amateurs that wish to operate an Amateur radio repeater or beacon respectively.

 Radio Operator testing and licensing

-In March 2019, the Australian Maritime College of the University of Tasmania was awarded by the Australian Communications and Media Authority a Deed of Agreement to provide Amateur Radio license testing for Australia, and administration of license issue recommendations to ACMA.
-AMC has established a system of exam invigilators, often associated with Amateur Radio Clubs, who receive license tests from AMC upon application by candidates, conduct the test session, and return the tests to AMC for marking and further administration.
-While ACMA formally issues licenses, it does so upon advice from ACM that also administers beacon and repeater licenses, and changes of licenses.
+In March 2019, the Australian Maritime College of the University of Tasmania was awarded by the Australian Communications and Media Authority a Deed of Agreement to provide Amateur Radio licence testing for Australia, and administration of licence issue recommendations to ACMA.
+AMC has established a system of exam invigilators, often associated with Amateur Radio Clubs, who receive licence tests from AMC upon application by candidates, conduct the test session, and return the tests to AMC for marking and further administration.
+While ACMA formally issues licences, it does so upon advice from ACM that also administers beacon and repeater licences, and changes of licences.
+This arrangement ceased at the end of 2023.

+See the link at acma.cov.au.

+Class Licence Changes 2023 (effective 2024)

+From February 19 2024 ACMA will no longer issue amateur non-assigned licences to individuals.
+A class licence has replaced these arrangements.

+Under the class licence the bandplan and operating conditions for Australian radio amateurs are largely unchanged; the bands and powers an individual can use, and the operating procedures remain much the same as under the previous individual non-assigned licensing system.
+The difference is that the qualification itself, plus an allocated callsign will be sufficient to use the amateur frequencies, skipping the additional recurring fees, paperwork and bureaucracy of individual licences.
+This is an intentional deregulation in order to reduce administrative burden.

+Repeaters and beacons will still require allocated licences.

+In 2023 the regulator (ACMA) took over responsibility for amateur radio examinations, using a network of accredited volunteer assessors.
+ACMA issues call signs to successful candidates.
+The Australian Maritime College (AMC) now has no involvement with amateur radio examination or call sign allocation.